cypress-io/cypress-documentation/content/guides/guides/test-retries.md

 ## Frequently Asked Questions (FAQs)

-### Will retried tests be counted as more than one test recording in my billing?
+### Will retried tests be counted as more than one test result in my billing?

 No. Tests recorded during `cypress run` with the `--record` flag will be counted the same with or without test retries.

 We consider each time the `it()` function is called to be a single test for billing purposes.
-The test retrying will not count as extra test recordings in your billing.
+The test retrying will not count as extra test results in your billing.

 You can always see how many tests you've recorded from your organization's Billing & Usage page within the [Dashboard](https://on.cypress.io/dashboard).